getify/You-Dont-Know-JS/scope-closures/apA.md

 This is, in my opinion, a little superpower of `var`.
 Not only can it escape the unintentional `try..catch` blocks, but it's allowed to appear multiple times in a function's scope.
 You can't do that with `let`.
 It's not bad, it's actually a little helpful feature.
 Think of `var` more like a declarative annotation that's reminding you, each usage, where the variable comes from.
 "Ah ha, right, it belongs to the whole function."

-This repeated-annotation superpower is useful in other cases, too.
-For example:
+This repeated-annotation superpower is useful in other cases:

 ```js
 function getStudents() {
     var data = [];

     // do something with data
     // ..
 50 more lines of code ..

     // purely an annotation to remind us
     var data;

     // use data again
     // ..
 }
 ```